Updated July 13, 2026

 Online IT Degree Rankings Overview

 Online Information Technology degrees have become the preferred path for working professionals and career changers entering the tech industry.
-Our comprehensive analysis of 230 accredited programs reveals that top-ranked online IT programs deliver comparable career outcomes to traditional on-campus programs while offering the flexibility needed for adult learners.
+An analysis of 230 accredited programs shows that top-ranked online IT programs deliver comparable career outcomes to traditional on-campus programs while offering the flexibility needed for adult learners.

 The demand for IT professionals continues to surge, with network and computer systems administrators expected to see 5% job growth through 2032.
 Online IT programs have responded by incorporating hands-on virtual labs, industry certifications, and real-world capstone projects that prepare graduates for immediate employment in high-demand IT careers.